 Surrey Hills Grocer Woodleigh Mall is not a halal-certified eatery.

 ICYMI: Bedok’s popular FATCAT Ice Cream & Coffee also has an outlet in Kovan.
-The homegrown ice cream bar shot to fame as one of Singapore’s OG waffle-ice-cream bars, thanks to their striking Charcoal Waffles (from $8.50).
+The homegrown ice cream bar rose to fame as one of Singapore’s OG waffle-ice-cream bars, thanks to their striking Charcoal Waffles (from $8.50).

 Enjoy ice cream atop at $5 for a single scoop, or $9 for a double.
-Else, FATCAT also does mean plated desserts, such as their Reverse S’mores ($12), which comes covered in a theatrical smoked dome, and dark chocolate Brownies ($5).
+Else, FATCAT also does plated desserts, such as their Reverse S’mores ($12), which comes covered in a theatrical smoked dome, and dark chocolate Brownies ($5).

 Website